Transition assessments and accessing adult social care

 Once we receive the request, we will allocate you a worker from the transition team.
 This worker will then visit you, your family and your school.
 They will also contact other professionals involved, to gather information for the assessment.
 They will find out how you manage everyday tasks, what you are good at, what you enjoy and what you want to achieve as you move into adulthood.

 If support needs are identified, the social worker can arrange support or help you and your family to arrange support.
 If you are not eligible for adult social care support, we will signpost you on to other services, voluntary agencies and support groups who can assist.
-More information on the assessment is available on the next page (lisa link in).

 Who is involved?